cse110-fa22-group27/Team-Sleep-Deprived/specs/adrs/linting_adr.md

 - Date: 2021-11-05

-​

 ## Context and Problem Statement

 ​

-How should we store user created content and preferences?
-Specifically, how should user and community recipes be stored and served?
+How should we lint, or check the syntax of our code?
 ​

 ## Decision Drivers

-​

 - Tool installation should be simple

 - Tool that we can use with our current tools/programming languages

-​

 ## Considered Options

 ​
 - CSSLint

 - StyleLint